-The difference between UX and UI design for digital
+What's the difference between UX and UI design?

 From the outside, UX/UI could be a distant cousin of R2-D2 or C-3PO, but they are actually forms of design which most of us come in to contact with on a daily basis.

 We all use apps and websites as part of our daily lives, and these have been carefully designed to understand and focus on our needs as a customer, maximising the satisfaction we get from the user experience.